mistio/mist.client/docs/source/index.rst

 :Source: https://github.com/mistio/mist.client
 :License: GPL v3

-Mist.client is a Python and a command line interface for managing and monitoring servers across clouds from any device that can access the web.
+Mist is a Python and a command line interface for managing and monitoring servers across clouds from any device that can access the web.
 To use it you need an account to the freemium https://mist.io service or a private open source installation of `mist.io`_.

 .. _mist.io: https://github.com/mistio/mist.io

-mist.client - Python interface
+mistclient - Python interface
 ==============================

 .. toctree::